PrimeDAO/deals-docs/published-md-files/getting-started.md

 ## What is Prime Deals?

-Prime Deals is a platform to host and facilitate various types of DAO to DAO (D2D) negotiations.
+**Prime Deals** is a platform to host and facilitate various types of DAO to DAO (D2D) negotiations.
 With our platform any DAO can easily propose, discuss and ratify agreements, and execute the deal on-chain.

 At first, Prime Deals will feature the **Token Swap**, a module that allows DAOs to execute trustless token swaps among them with customized vesting options.
 Prime Deals will progressively release further modules to facilitate additional types of contract-based interactions such as **Joint Venture** in the near future and **Co-liquidity Pool** later on.

 ## Why should I use Prime Deals?

 Prime Deals have numerous advantages as compared to negotiating deals with cumbersome coordination processes and bespoke contract interactions.
-If you want to learn more about Prime Deals smart contract architecture, please see [here](https://deals.prime.xyz/documentation/SmartContractArchitecture).
+If you want to learn more about Prime Deals smart contract architecture, please see <a href="/documentation/SmartContractArchitecture" router-ignore>here</a>.

 Here you find a detailed list of features that you can find in Prime Deals modules.